White Americans: Demographic information

-White Americans constitute the majority of the 332 million people living in the United States, with 61.6% of the population in the 2020 United States Census.
-This represented a national white demographic decline from a 72.4% share of the US's self-identified 'white alone' population in 2010.
+White Americans constitute the majority of the 332 million people living in the United States, with 71% of the population in the 2020 United States census, including 61.6% who identified as "white alone".
+This represented a 10.6 percentage point national white demographic decline, from a 72.4% share of the US's self-identified white alone population in 2010.
+The white birth rate is below the replacement level.

-The largest ethnic groups (by ancestry) among White Americans were Germans, followed by Irish and English.
+The largest ethnic groups (by ancestry) among White Americans were English or British, followed by Germans and Irish.
 In the 1980 census 49,598,035 Americans cited that they were of English ancestry, making them 26% of the country and the largest group at the time, and in fact larger than the population of England itself.
 Slightly more than half of these people would cite that they were of "American" ancestry on subsequent censuses and virtually everywhere that "American" ancestry predominates on the 2000 census corresponds to places where "English" predominated on the 1980 census.

 Geographic distribution

-White Americans are the majority racial group in almost all of the United States.
-They are not the majority in Hawaii, many American Indian reservations, parts of the South, the District of Columbia, all US territories, and in many urban areas throughout the country.
+White Americans alone (including White Hispanics) are the majority racial group in most of the United States.
+As of 2022, they are not the majority in Hawaii, California, Texas, New Mexico, Nevada, and Maryland, making up just under half of the population in the last four states.
+If White Hispanics are excluded, they are also a minority in Georgia.
+They are also a minority in many American Indian reservations, parts of the South, especially areas part of the "black belt", the District of Columbia, all US territories, and in many urban areas throughout the country.

+However, when including multiracial Americans, those who identify as part or fully White make up the majority of the population in every state except for Hawaii, along with Puerto Rico.

 Overall the highest concentration of those referred to as "non-Hispanic whites" by the Census Bureau are found in the Midwest, New England, the northern Rocky Mountain states, Kentucky, West Virginia, and East Tennessee.
-The lowest concentration of whites was found in southern and mid-Atlantic states.
+The lowest concentration of whites is found in southern, mid-Atlantic, and southwestern states.

-Although all large geographical areas are dominated by White Americans, much larger differences can be seen between specific parts of large cities.
+Although all large geographical areas are dominated by White Americans, much larger differences can be seen between specific parts of large cities, as well as regions within certain states, especially in the South, where many rural regions are predominantly African American, or the Southwest, where large rural areas, such as the Colorado Plateau, are predominantly populated by Native Americans.

 States with the highest percentages of White Americans, either White Alone or in combination with another race as of 2020: